yu-lab-vt/AQuA2-Fiji/README.md

 # How to install:

 1. Download the newest release .jar file from [releases](https://github.com/yu-lab-vt/AQuA2-Fiji/releases).
-2. Download two .jar files in "lib" folder
+2. Download three .jar files in "lib" folder
-3. Move these .jar files into "Fiji.app\plugins\"
+3. Move "AQuA2.jar", "MorphoLibJ_-1.6.2.jar", "jdistlib-0.4.5.jar" files into "Fiji.app\plugins\"
+4. (If there is a reminder "Need to update Jna lib" during use, replace "Fiji.app\jars\jna-x.x.x.jar" by "jna-jpms-5.13.0.jar")

 # How to use: